Tommy Rivs and the Road to Rage On

 According to his wife, Steph, and brother, Jacob, after a multi-week battle to find a diagnosis, the Mayo Clinic came to the conclusion that he has Primary Pulmonary NK T-Cell Lymphoma.

-Over the past few months, the community has come together to raise close to $626,000 on this GoFundMe Fundraiser.
+Over the past many months, the community has come together to raise more than $755,000 on this GoFundMe Fundraiser.
 He has a battle and long road coming and you can support Rivs and his family here.
 Rage on Rivs. 👊🏾

 Stay updated: